bsccf/Uni-notes/Thermofluids/9-10 Kinetic Theory of gas/calculating the pressure of a gas molecule.md

 >> $N=$ Number of gas particles
 >> $KE_{particle}=$ KE of a single particle

-This equation isn't super useful but we can refine it into [[pressure, volume and temperature relationship in an idea gas|something useful once we consider temperitures relation to particle KE]].
+This equation isn't super useful but we can refine it into [[pressure, volume and temperatures relationship in an idea gas|something useful once we consider temperitures relation to particle KE]].